DLorenzoLaguno17/TDD/docs/README.md

 ○ Explanation of any other improvements on the system

 It defines all technology related items that should be considered.
-● Code Style, Platforms supported, code organization overview (UML).
+● code organization overview (UML).
-● Branch workflow, code reviews, performance budgets.
+● code reviews.
 ● Functionality and limitations expected to communicate to the team.

 I am [Dani Lorenzo](https://www.linkedin.com/in/daniel-lorenzo-laguno-a2ab35180/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s